iprignano/tendina/README.md

   console.log(clickedEl); // Returns clicked jQuery li element }
 ```

+Callback that will be executed once any menu/submenu has been closed.

 Set any integer that represents the animation speed in milliseconds.
 Works only if `animate` is `true`.